-Our approach focuses on the AIDNO Statement of Compliance prepared by SSEPD on behalf of SEPD and SHEPD, and the requirements of SLC 42A.
+Our approach focuses on the AIDNO Statement of Compliance prepared by SEPD and SHEPD and the requirements of SLC 42A.

 Our report is structured in line with the AIDNO Statement of Compliance.
 It sets out the results of our review and our assessment of compliance with the terms of that Statement and accordingly with SLC 42A.